box/box-python-sdk/docs/group.md

 Get a Group's Collaborations
 ----------------------------

-To retrieve all collaborations for a specified group call `collaborations()`.
+To retrieve all collaborations for a specified group call `group.collaborations(limit=None, offset=None, fields=None)`.

 ```python
 group_id = '1234'